fastapi/fastapi/{{cookiecutter.project_slug}}/README.md

 that means that you are in a `bash` session inside your container, as a `root` user, under the `/app` directory.

-There is also a script `/start-reload.sh` to run the debug live reloading server.
+There you use the script `/start-reload.sh` to run the debug live reloading server.
 You can run that script from inside the container with:

 ```bash
 bash /start-reload.sh